Statistical Analysis of the Extensive Cancellation Algorithm for Passive Radar Using an Imperfect Reference Signal: Conclusions

 \section{Conclusions}

-We have presented a rather complete statistical characterization of the celebrated Extensive Cancelation Algorithm (ECA), due to \cite{colone_multistage_2009}.
-The ECA is a method for target localization using several spatially separated passive radar receivers.
-Each receiver is equipped with a reference channel, with a line-of-sight connection with the illuminator of opportunity, and a surveillance channel that captures reflections from the target(s) of interest.
-The ECA algorithm uses data from the reference channel to cancel interference in the surveillance channel, in the form of direct-path interference and clutter from stationary objects.
-After canceling the interference, the time-delay and Doppler parameters are estimated using a non-linear least-squares approach that results in a 2-D spectrum (or cross-ambiguity function).
-A central node collects information from all receiving stations, and calculates the final target position and velocity estimates.
-Two extensions of the method are also addressed, namely frame-based processing and range migration.
-The former means that the data is divided into smaller batches that are analyzed separately, and the latter is the result of rapidly moving targets and/or very long data collection times.
-The time-delay of the baseband waveform will then vary significantly over the available data set, which complicates the target parameter estimation.
+The main contribution of the present paper is a statistical characterization of the Extensive Cancellation Algorithm (ECA) \cite{colone_multistage_2009}, which performs target localization using spatially separated passive radar receivers.
+Each receiver is equipped with a Reference Channel (RC), with a line-of-sight connection with the illuminator of opportunity, and a Surveillance Channel (SC) that captures reflections from the target of interest.
+The ECA algorithm uses data from the RC to cancel interference in the SC, in the form of direct-path interference and clutter from stationary objects.
+After canceling the interference, the time-delay and Doppler parameters are estimated using a non-linear least-squares approach that results in a 2-D spectrum (or normalized cross-ambiguity function).
+A Fusion Center (FC) collects information from all Receiving Nodes (RNs), and calculates the final target position and velocity estimates.
+Our analysis is based on the so-called Direct Position Determination (DPD) approach, in which the complete spectra from all RNs are assumed available at the FC.
+However, the results are also useful for the two-step method, where each node calculates the distance and radial velocity of the target, and only these parameters with corresponding MSE estimates are transmitted to the FC.